Yes, you can be your own Registered Agent in the District of Columbia as long as you meet the state requirements.

 - You don’t have a friend or family member who lives in the District of Columbia

-Or, if you live in the District of Columbia, but don’t want to list yourself as the Registered Agent, hiring a service will solve that.
+- You live in the District of Columbia, but don’t want to be your own Registered Agent

 What should I look for in a Registered Agent Service?